Five Blind Dates: Production

 Directed by Shawn Seet, Five Blind Dates is the first Amazon Prime Video Original movie to be produced in Australia.
 Co-writer Nathan Ramos-Park initially had the idea for a reality show called Five Blind Dates where five people from the contestant's life choose a person that they think be their soulmate.
 Co-writer Shuang Hu has described how the film incorporates themes such as "filial piety and some of the responsibilities we feel towards our families in this modern era of trying to make a career and chase our dreams, but also feeling the responsibility of getting married and having kids".

 The cast is led by Shuang Hu and also features Desmond Chiam, Tiffany Wong, Renee Lim, Tzi Ma, Yoson An and Rob Collins.

 Release

 The film was released on Amazon Prime Video on 13 February 2024.

 Reception

-On the review aggregator website Rotten Tomatoes, Five Blind Dates holds an approval rating of 50% based on 6 reviews, and an auspice score of 65%.
+On the review aggregator website Rotten Tomatoes, Five Blind Dates holds an approval rating of 50% based on 8 reviews.

 Angeline Barion in BuzzFeed described the film as "feel good and comforting".
 Jodi McAllister in The Conversation described it as "refreshing" and "joyful".